 Clifton J. “Jerry” Noble, Jr.’s musical compositions and arrangements are requested and performed by singers and instrumentalists around the world.
 Choruses of all ages and abilities and instrumental ensembles from duos to full orchestras have commissioned and programmed his works.

-Since 1987, Noble has served as pianist for the Smith College choral ensembles, and he currently holds the position of Staff Accompanist in the Smith Music Department.
-Many of his compositions, including Pastorale, A Tonic of Wilderness, Windows of the Morning, A Shakespeare Set, Tidings of Great Joy, and numerous arrangements of folk songs and spirituals; The Erie Canal, This Little Light of Mine, Elijah Rock, and others have been written for Smith (treble) choirs.
+Noble served the Smith College Music Department as a collaborative pianist from 1987 until his retirement in 2020.
+Many of his compositions, including Pastorale, A Tonic of Wilderness, Windows of the Morning, A Shakespeare Set, Tidings of Great Joy, and numerous arrangements of folk songs and spirituals; The Erie Canal, This Little Light of Mine, Elijah Rock, and others were written for Smith (treble) choirs.

 His vocal music catalog includes many works for mixed choir.